guyjacoby/original-transformer-pytorch/README.md

 # original-transformer-pytorch
-Implementation of the original transformer paper 'Attention is all you need'
+Implementation of the original transformer paper 'Attention Is All You Need' by Vaswani (2017).